emredagli/physics-constants-explorer/research/README.md

 ## 1 Exploring Derived Physical Constants

 The script ([derived_constants.sh](script/derived_constants.sh)) is prepared to explore some constants that can be derived in terms of fundamental constants.

-* The default config file ([default_config.json](../src/resources/default_config.json)) was used on all calculations!
-* The default definition file ([default_definition.json](../src/resources/default_definition.json)) was used.
-* CODATA values were used as target numeric values.

-The script was executed on the project root folder, and it stored the results given on the table below:
+It was executed on the project root folder:
 ```shell
 > research/script/derived_constants.sh
 ```

+* The default config file ([default_config.json](../src/resources/default_config.json)) was used on all calculations listed below!
+* The default definition file ([default_definition.json](../src/resources/default_definition.json)) was used.

 | Constant Name                                                                                                                                              | Derivation                                                                                          | The Program Input<br>[CODATA](https://physics.nist.gov/cuu/Constants/) Constant Values                           | The Results                       | Stored Output                                                                                               |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|-----------------------------------|-------------------------------------------------------------------------------------------------------------|